xHotShotsx/Typology/Socionics/Intertype Relations/A Representation-Theoretic Framework for Intertype Relations in Socionics.md

 We fix $t_0 = \text{ILE}$ as the zero vector, so that: $$\chi(t_{0}) = (0, 0, 0, 0)$$then for any other type $t$ the selector bit vector is defined by $$\chi(t)-\chi(t_{0}) = \chi(t).$$
 **Selector admissibility axiom.** A dichotomy $D$ is a valid selector for a dichotomy system $\mathcal{D}_i$ iff the induced selector function $\sigma_D$ is constant on $I_{\mathcal{D}_i}$.
 Consequently, all selector dichotomies are either orbital or bilinear (waffle) dichotomies.

+**Clarifying remark.** Under the selector admissibility axiom, selector dichotomies act only on the vector coordinates associated with the wall (non-orbital) dichotomies, while all orbital dichotomies are preserved.
+In particular, a selector resolves ambiguity among affine representatives by choosing between wall-dependent components of a coset, without altering the orbital structure fixed by the universal invariant core.

 *Interpretation.* Selector dichotomies do not generate new relations.
 Rather, they choose among affine representatives of a fixed coset in $I_{\mathcal{D}_i}$, resolving ambiguity introduced by variance.

 **Remark.** Selector dichotomies are constrained by the universal invariant core underlying all dichotomy systems.
 This core preserves the full orbital structure through the Socion 2-cocycle, and any invariant subgroup $I_{\mathcal{D}_i}$ induced within a given dichotomy system is therefore purely orbital.
 Selector dichotomies may act either on orbital traits directly or on derived _waffle_ dichotomies, which arise from XOR combinations of wall dichotomies across different systems.
 However, selectors cannot introduce new wall traits within a system.